-Less than a decade later, Missourians welcomed the first riverboat casinos housed on licensed excursion boats floating on the Mississippi and Missouri rivers.
-Recent legislative changes paved the way for the arrival of non-floating gaming facilities in the state.
-Licensed riverboat casinos were allowed to move their operations on land as long as certain regulatory conditions were met.
+Less than a decade later, Missourians welcomed the first riverboat casinos, which operated on licensed excursion boats floating on the Mississippi and Missouri rivers.
+Recent legislative changes paved the way for the arrival of land-based gaming facilities in the state.
+Licensed riverboat casinos were allowed to move their operations onto land as long as certain regulatory conditions were met.

 Missouri is presently home to thirteen commercial gaming facilities, overseen by the Missouri Gaming Commission (MGC).
 Over 19,000 Missourians have found employment in the local gambling industry, which contributes more than $997 million in tax revenue.
 The number of licensed casinos remains capped at thirteen for the time being.

-Missouri lacks Indian gaming operations at the moment, although the tribal nation of Osage is currently pushing for a multi-million casino resort near Lake Ozark.
+Missouri lacks Indian gaming operations at the moment, although the tribal nation of Osage is currently pushing for a multimillion-dollar casino resort near Lake Ozark.
 Real-money online casinos are prohibited in the state, with social gaming being the only legal option available to Missourians.
-Things are looking up on the sports betting front as one bill is making progress in the Missouri General Assembly.
+Things are looking up on the sports betting front, as a bill is making progress in the Missouri General Assembly.

 Gambling Laws in Missouri

-Despite the absence of legal online gaming operations, Missouri is home to a healthy commercial gambling industry that generated over $1.90 billion of gross revenue in 2021.
-All commercial casinos in the state operate under licenses issued by the local regulatory commission (MGC).
-The provision of gambling services without a license is a criminal offense under the Revised Statutes of Missouri (RSMo).
+Despite the absence of legal online gaming operations, Missouri hosts a robust commercial gambling industry that generated more than $1.90 billion in gross revenue in 2021.
+All commercial casinos in the state operate under licenses issued by the Missouri Gaming Commission (MGC).
+Providing gambling services without a license is a criminal offense under the Revised Statutes of Missouri (RSMo).

 RSMo, Chapter 572